 NOTE: If any of the requirements to select a new transfer case position have not been met, the transfer case will not shift, the indicator light for the previous position will remain on, and the newly selected position indicator light will continue to flash until all the requirements for the selected position have been met.
-To retry a shift, move the 4WD Control Switch back to the original position, make certain all shift requirements have been met, wait five seconds, and try the shift again.
+To retry a shift, move the transfer case switch back to the original position, make certain all shift requirements have been met, wait five seconds, and try the shift again.

-2WD to 4WD Lock
+2WD To 4WD Lock

-Move the 4WD Control Switch to the desired position.
+Move the transfer case switch to the desired position.
 Shifts between 2WD and 4WD LOCK can be done with the vehicle stopped or in motion.
-With the vehicle in motion, the transfer case will engage/disengage faster if you momentarily release the accelerator pedal after moving the 4WD Control Switch.
+With the vehicle in motion, the transfer case will engage/disengage faster if you momentarily release the accelerator pedal after moving the transfer case switch.
 If the vehicle is stopped, the ignition switch must be in the ON position with the engine either OFF or RUNNING.
 This shift cannot be completed if the ignition switch is in the ACC position.